HalloranR/gcn/README.md

+This is a forked repository for the second semester of research.
+None of this code is mine and for more information look to the research repository.

 # Graph Convolutional Networks

 This is a TensorFlow implementation of Graph Convolutional Networks for the task of (semi-supervised) classification of nodes in a graph, as described in our paper: